CREATE USER 'admin'@'localhost' IDENTIFIED BY 'the_secure_password';

 redirect

-rewrite ^ http://www.adifferentdomain.example$request_uri? permanent;
+server { server_name .mydomain.example; rewrite ^ http://www.adifferentdomain.example$request_uri? permanent; }

 or on any version 0.9.1 or higher:

-return 301 http://www.adifferentdomain.example$request_uri;
+server { server_name .mydomain.example; return 301 http://www.adifferentdomain.example$request_uri; }

 HTTP redirect: